CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 #### Requests

-This graph displays
+This graph displays:

 - the count of all requests.
 Each data point value is calculated by aggregating requests based on the Interval filter.
 - the count of all requests per second.

 #### Top 10 Responses by Total Count

-This table displays the Top 10 HTTP responses that occured during the specified time range with their mean, minimum and maximum duration in seconds.
+This table displays the Top 10 HTTP responses that occurred during the specified time range with their mean, minimum and maximum duration in seconds.

 Note: The Interval filter does not affect this list.